 - Wyndham Credit Cards – Wyndham hotels offer a nice easy redemption for your loyalty points: 15,000 points equals a free night at any Wyndham hotel, anytime there is availability.
 Wyndham credit cards can help you get there faster.
 Choose from the $69 annual fee card that gives 5 points per dollar on Wyndham purchases and 2 points per dollar on everything else plus 30,000 bonus points upfront, or the no-annual-fee card that offers 3 points per dollar on Wyndham purchases, 2 points per dollar on other purchases, and a 15,000-point upfront bonus.

 Cruise Line Credit Cards:

 - Carnival World MasterCard – Earn “FunPoints” that can be used toward future cruises or toward your onboard charges while cruising on a Carnival ship and sister cruise lines including Princess Cruises and Holland America.
-You get 2 points per dollar on purchases you make with the card on Carnival cruise purchases, and 1 point per dollar on all other purchases, plus at least 5,000 free points when you use the card for the first time.
+You get 2 points per dollar on purchases you make with the card on Carnival cruise purchases, and 1 point per dollar on all other purchases, plus 10,000 free points when you use the card for the first time.
 For reference, 1000 points is equivalent to $10.
 This card has no annual fee.

 - Holland America Visa – Earn points toward future Holland America cruises or special rewards once on board Holland America ships, including a 5,000 point bonus (worth $50 in onboard purchases) just for getting and using the card for the first time.
 There is no annual fee with this card.